 The NHS is supporting the build of a new £8 million Health and Wellbeing Centre on the Brunswick Street site in the heart of Teignmouth.
 This will house the town’s largest GP practices alongside other health and care services.
 By working in partnership and bringing together our resources and facilities, we will be able to provide care that is resilient and sustainable, in buildings that are fit for purpose - both now and in the foreseeable future.
 The new facility will be delivered by the Strategic Estates Partnership between the Trust, Morgan Sindall Investments and Arcadis.

-On this site you can find out more about our plans for the design of the new centre and let us have your feedback on what you think.
+On this site you can find out more about our plans for the design of the new centre.

 We believe the best way to help people stay well and support them when they need expert health and care is to bring services together and integrate them around the needs of individuals.